What is Counselling?

 Some people seek counselling because they have experienced a stressful or traumatic life event, and speaking with a counsellor helps them process the situation.
-For example, those people who are suffering from MVA accidents, they are facing traumatic events.
+For example, people who are suffering from MVA accidents are facing traumatic events.
 After a motor vehicle accident, psychological assessment and counselling can give the support needed towards achieving mental wellness and regaining a sense of control in life.
 Dealing with the aftermath of a car accident can be challenging and confusing.
-Aside from dealing with any physical injuries, there may be other changes can notice, such as:
+Aside from dealing with any physical injuries, there may be other changes that can be noticed, such as:

 Following an accident, these experiences are normal.
 However, they may have a significant impact on mental health and the ability to achieve a quality of life.

 How can counselling help?
 Through counselling, those people who are suffering from MVA accidents can gain support towards achieving mental wellness and regaining a sense of control in their life through:

 - Helping to identify the changes and challenges that are experiencing,

 - Providing strategies to help positively manage the changes and challenges, and

 2. Mental Health Issues

 Many people who seek counselling have anxiety disorders, which cause excessive fear and worry.
 People with mood disorders, including depression and personality disorder, can also benefit from counselling.
 There are numerous other mental illnesses that counselling can be a helpful treatment option for.

 People who are in periods of transition in their lives can benefit from counselling.

 Counselling is a good opportunity for people to reflect on their past experiences and explore their feelings and values.
 This can improve their sense of self and help them feel more complete and satisfied in their lives.